killthebuddh4/gadfly/README.md

 - Using less-overloaded phrases (like FUNCTION)
 - Instead of saying "what technique to start?" we could use "What technique should we apply?"
 - Trying more than one solution and then selecting the best outcome.

+2024-03-30-01

+What are the different ways to generate the next serial problem?
+What are the different states the tree could be in?

+- generate whole series at once
+- generate next given root and previous problem
+- generate next given root and previous problem and previous problem's solution

+_NOTE TO SELF_ Remember to keep thinking about everything in terms of operations on a tree.
+By always framing things in terms of tree operations, we can maintain some invariants and program the tree.
+We have to continuously map _semantic operations_ onto tree operations.